 The Conflict, Stability and Security Fund (CSSF) provides development and security support to countries which are at risk of conflict or instability.
 It’s the only government fund which uses both Official Development Assistance (ODA) spend and non-ODA spend to deliver and support security, defence, peacekeeping, peace-building and stability activity.

 The UK’s security and wider international interests are directly impacted where other countries are at risk of conflict or instability.
 The CSSF supports work to reduce that risk in these countries where the UK has key interests.
 Through the CSSF, the UK and our international partners are more secure from threats such as terrorism, corruption and illegal migration or trafficking.

 The CSSF’s strategic direction is set by the National Security Council (NSC) which includes secretaries of state and is chaired by the Prime Minister.
 It is guided by the priorities set out in the 2015 Strategic Defence and Security Review and the UK aid Strategy.
 Its objective is to put this strategic direction into action on the ground.
 It does this by flexibly and rapidly drawing on the most effective combination of defence, diplomacy, and development assistance at the government’s disposal.

 The National Security Council (NSC) agrees the countries, regions and themes the CSSF focuses on and the strategies for UK engagement with them.
-The CSSF delivers against more than 40 of these strategies, covering 10 regions and 70 countries.
+The CSSF delivers against more than 40 of these strategies, covering over 70 countries.